ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 All implementations supporting this RIV specification require the support of the following three technologies:

-1. Identity: Device identity MUST be based on IEEE 802.1AR Device Identity (DevID) {{IEEE-802-1AR}}, coupled with careful supply-chain management by the manufacturer.
+1. Identity: Device identity in RIV is based on IEEE 802.1AR Device Identity (DevID) {{IEEE-802-1AR}}, coupled with careful supply-chain management by the manufacturer.
 The Initial DevID (IDevID) certificate contains a statement by the manufacturer that establishes the identity of the device as it left the factory.
 Some applications with